 Materials with a single shading model and a relatively simple graph should translate very well.
 For example, Datasmith translates the following 3ds Max material relatively smoothly into the Parent Material's graph:

 If you open the Parent Material Assets, you'll notice that their graphs are often a little different from what you started with in 3ds Max, even for simple materials like the one shown above.
 This is a normal result of converting between shading models: Datasmith attempts to preserve the visual result as closely as possible, even if this sometimes means inserting extra connections or constants into the graph.

 That said, 3ds Max supports multiple different shading models for materials, such as V-Ray, Corona, Arnold, Mental Ray, and more.
 Each shading model is a separate piece of software, with its own unique features that are not always consistent with one another.
 Sometimes, Datasmith is able to convert these features into similar features offered by the Unreal Engine.
-For example, if your 3ds Max material uses bump maps, Datasmith automatically converts these to normal maps.

 However, Datasmith can't always handle the more esoteric features of these shading models.
 It may not be able to produce equivalent results in Unreal for materials with complex graphs that mix multiple output shaders together, such as this example: